ecdpalma/juel/README.md

 which has been introduced in JEE5.
 Additionally, JUEL 2.2 implements the JSP 2.2 maintenance release specification for full JEE6 compliance.

+## Fork motivation

+In order to use this implementation in Android.

 ## Motivation

 Once, the EL started as part of JSTL.
 Then, the EL made its way into the JSP 2.0 standard.